 Everyone wants to win.
 Some of us more than others but part of being human is a desire for success.
 A desire to win.
 A desire to accomplish a goal.
-When my husband has a meeting with his advisor he has 2 main reactions.
-If the meeting was a success he comes home excited and hopeful.
-If the meeting was less than he wanted he come home worried, anxious and down.
-So much of his out look on life and his emotional experienced is tied to how successful he is.
+When I have a meeting with my supervisor I have 2 main reactions.
+If the meeting was a success I comes home excited and hopeful.
+If the meeting was less than I wanted I come home worried, anxious and down.
+So much of my out look on life and my emotional experienced is tied to how successful I am.
 This is true of most people.

 Is it wrong to want to succeed?
 Is it wrong to have the desire for success?
 My personal opinion is that these desires are written into our DNA on purpose.
 The problem we face is not the desire for success rather that how we define success and how God defines success are often very different.

 We often need to redefine success in our lives so that it is in line with God’s view.
 The Bible is full of scriptures that give us insight into how God views success.
 Here is what most resonated in my heart.

 1. We are successful when we are Fulfilling our God given purpose, this can change throughout our life.
 How do we know what this is?
 Well prayer, time with God, Christian community and reading God’s word are a good place to start if you do not know.
 It is often through becoming our new selves in Christ that God reveals our God given purpose and will equip us with the tools to accomplish the tasks he sets before us.

 2. We are living a life of love of God, self and neighbor.
 This is a hard task.
 You can do all the wonders in the world in Jesus’s name but if you are not loving then you have nothing.

 3. We are living a life of worship to God.
 I tend to have a very broad definition of what worship means.
 Ultimately we should aspire for our entire life, being, existence to be an act of worship to our God.
 If you are struggling in this area ask Jesus to give you a heart of worship, keeping asking, he won’t disappoint.